 - Have you ever heard of National Roller Coaster Day?

-On August 16, 1898, the first vertical loop rollercoaster was patented by Edwin Prescott from Massachussettes.
+On August 16, 1898, Edwin Prescott from Massachusetts patented the first vertical loop roller coaster.
 Roller coasters existed before this, but the early simple designs resembled train cars on a track.

-Prescott created his Loop the Loop roller coaster, which was operated in Coney Island, New York until 1910:
+Prescott created his Loop the Loop roller coaster, which operated in Coney Island, New York, until 1910.